whitfin/filterables/README.md

 bindings for FastAPI, `filterables` makes it quick and easy to transform query parameters into filters inside your SQLModel queries.

-The initial version of this project supports SQLite, MySQL and MariaDB drivers for SQLModel.
-Support for PostgreSQL is tentative and may work as-is, depending on which features you use.
-The easiest way is to try it out and file issues as needed!

 ## Installation

 To get started with `filterables`, install it from this repository: